 For pupils with no Education, Health and Care Plan (EHCP):

 Parents, education providers and professionals will work together to identify a pupil's needs and determine what level of funding would be needed in order for a school or educational setting to fully support a pupil.
+If appropriate, nurseries and schools can apply for Local High Needs Funding (LHNF).

 Possible changes to your current funding situation:

-If your Child has an EHCP but no ENF
+If your child has an EHCP but no ENF

 If Top-Up (High Needs) Funding is required: